biabab/Sudoku-Checker/README.md

 # Sudoku-Checker
-A simple sudoku board checker written in Python (Jupyter Notebooks) using the NumPy library.
+A simple sudoku board checker written in Python (Jupyter Notebooks) using the list comprehension.